ASTHMA POLICY 2026 - 2027

 Group 2

-Specific Staff
+Targeted Staff

-Course in the management of Asthma Risks and Emergencies in the Workplace 22556VIC
+Course in the management of Asthma Risks and Emergencies in the Workplace 22556VIC (accredited)

 Any RTO that has this course in their scope of practice

-Paid by Dandenong Valley SDS
+Paid by Dandneong Valley SDS

-Dandenong Valley SDS will also conduct an annual briefing for staff on:
+Dandenong Valley SDS will also conduct an annual briefing for staff on: the procedures outlined in this policy

-Dandenong Valley SDS will also provide this policy to casual relief staff and volunteers who will be working with students, and may also provide a briefing if the Principal decides it is necessary depending on the nature of the work being performed.
+Dandenong Valley SDS will also provide this policy to casual relief staff and volunteers who will be working with students, and may also provide a briefing if the principal decides it is necessary depending on the nature of the work being performed.

 Asthma Emergency Kit